FCE Speaking Archives - EngExam.info

 Oh, definitely!
 The plan is to go to an art school in California, provided that I have successfully passed this exam.
 Another option is to study art in Santiago, that would be okay for me as well.

-• Part 1 lasts for about 2 minutes for each candidate
+• Part 1 lasts for about 2 minutes for each candidate.

-Part 2 is all about your ability to describe, talk about similarities and differences.
-In this part of FCE Speaking there are normally going to be two test-takers – Candidate A and Candidate B. Candidate A goes first, they get two pictures from the interlocutor and a question they have to answer.
+This part tests your ability to describe pictures, to talk about similarities and differences between the pictures, and to speculate (to guess) about things related to the pictures.
+In this part of FCE Speaking there are usually two test-takers — Candidate A and Candidate B (however, sometimes you might get into a group with two other candidates).
+Candidate A goes first; they get two pictures from the interlocutor and a question they have to answer.
 The question is written on the page with the two pictures.
-The questions can be about how people in the pictures might be feeling, what could be the advantages and disadvantages of the situation in each picture and so on – see more examples with answers here.
-After that Candidate A gets one minute to answer the question.
+The question can be about how people in the pictures might be feeling, what could be the advantages and disadvantages of the situation in each picture, and so on.
+See more FCE Speaking Part 2 examples with answers.
+After that, Candidate A gets one minute to answer the question.

-In FCE Speaking Part 2 you have to achieve three things:
+In FCE Speaking Part 2, you have to achieve three things:

 1 – compare (what is similar and what is different in the photos)